Audio of the Apollo 11 Mission –

 Did Neil Armstrong actually say the “a” in “one small step for a man”?

-Recent media reports (on some analysis by Peter Shann Ford) suggest it has been proven that he did, though a closer look at the Honeysuckle recording does not seem to support that conclusion.
-Hopefully, further independent research will shed light on the question.
+Recent media reports (on some analysis by Peter Shann Ford) suggest it has been proven that he did, though a closer look at the Honeysuckle recording does not support that conclusion.

 Click here to listen to that segment – as recorded from Net 1 at Honeysuckle.